Photographer Herb Snitzer and painter Carol Dameron recall the scrappy beginnings of St. Pete’s visual art scene.

 “They made it a university town, which brings money, which brings recognition,” Snitzer said.
 “It was incubating.”

 Salt Creek Artworks grew to house 42 artist studios and two spacious galleries during 20 years of operation.
-Prince’s daughter, Pat Burgess, took over the building after her father’s death.
+Burgess took over the building after her father’s death.

 “They were so honorable,” Dameron said.
 “They did not raise our rent, did not charge for utilities.
 They were just so gracious.”

-Unfortunately, a dispute between Burgess and her brother over Prince’s will forced the sale of the buildingin 2012 to a man who bought the fish plant next door.
+Unfortunately, a dispute forced the sale of the building in 2012 to a man who bought the fish plant next door.
 Salt Creek Artworks was torn down to become a parking lot.

 “We’d been hearing for years that they’re going to sell, but you don’t believe it,” Dameron said.
 “And then it shut down… So we went to different places, to Central Avenue where Herb got his own gallery.
 People had to make their own way.”